Man Hours Invested

-We currently supply the High Plains Helping Hands food pantry, the Springs Food Pantry, and the Eastern Plains Community Pantry with about 1400 heads of Bibb lettuce every month.
+We currently supply the High Plains Helping Hands food pantry, the Springs Food Pantry, Eastern Plains Community Pantry, Mercy’s Gate and the Atlas Preparatory School Pantry with about 1400 heads of Bibb lettuce every month.
 It’s our desire to build a second greenhouse and become a certified SNAP (Supplemental Nutritional Assistance Program) food distribution center offering an affordable, nutritious food box of vegetables to those in need.
 We see this as the pathway to helping us become a place that truly inspires people to live differently by addressing the cultural, affordability, proximity, knowledge and empowerment barriers that seem to keep many of us enslaved to poor eating habits.

 Inspiring and uniting our surrounding community.